Real Estate Tax Benefits

 - Does the assessment conform to all the technical requirements of the law?

-Additionally, the law may provide exemptions from part or all of the tax, such as the homestead exemption for people who live in their homes, senior citizens, blind people, military veterans, and low-income groups.
+Additionally, the law may provide exemptions from part or all the tax, such as the homestead exemption for people who live in their homes, senior citizens, blind people, military veterans, and low-income groups.
 Historical properties may also qualify for lower property taxes.

 Moreover, a property owner can keep taxes lower by making only those home improvements that will not increase taxes, mostly improvements that do not require a building permit.